samplics-org/samplics/joss/paper.md

 ---
-title: "Samplics: a Python Package for selecting, weighting and analyzing data from complex sampling designs."
+title: "samplics: a Python Package for selecting, weighting and analyzing data from complex sampling designs."
 tags:
 	- Python
 	- Survey sampling